AVSystem/developer-zone/docs/LwM2M_Client/ESP32/ESP32-DevKitCBG96.md

 ## Step 4: Flash ESP32-DevKitC
 0. Open the command line interface, go to your project directory, and run `idf.py flash monitor`.

+## Next steps

+If you want to develop your own LwM2M-enabled application based on ESP32, check [Anjay-esp32-client](https://github.com/AVSystem/Anjay-esp32-client) and start prototyping!